QGEP/docs/en/installation-guide/workstation.rst

 * When you save that project it will keep it's language and it cannot be changed in the same way.

-Add your own OID in the project
+If you are a data owner: Add your own OID to the project
 -----------------------------------

-* You have to add your OID data in the table qgep_sys.oid_prefixes:
+* If you are a data owner (Datenherr), you should add your OID data in the table qgep_sys.oid_prefixes:

 .. figure:: images/oid_prefix.jpg